 - Case 'a' associated partners: they have no obligation to report and their contribution cannot count as IKOP, FC, IKAA. - Case 'b' associated partners: their contributions (IKOP, FC) will be reported by the designated beneficiary.
 Only case 'b' associated partners that are affiliated to private members can contribute and report IKAA.
-Contributing partners and their affiliated entities cannot contribute and report IKAA.
-In addition, IKAA is reported separately (outside MGA) and directly by the concerned entity (i.e. not by the designated beneficiary) in the IKAA IT tool.
+Contributing partners and their affiliated entities cannot contribute and report IKAA. - In addition, IKAA is reported separately (outside MGA) in the IKAA reporting form via the Funding and Tenders Portal (either directly by the concerned entity or by the designated beneficiary).